Is polyurethane better than silicone for roofing?

 Making the Best Roof Coating Choice

-When deciding between polyurethane and silicone, consider the specific challenges your roof must face.
-Evaluate whether the long-term benefits of energy savings and weather resistance offered by silicone align with your goals, or if the durability and economic advantages of polyurethane better suit your needs.
+When deciding, consider the challenges your roof faces.
+Ask yourself whether the long-term energy savings and weather resistance of silicone match your goals, or if polyurethane’s durability and affordability better suit your needs.

-Ultimately, the best roof coatings are the ones that align well with your environment, budget, and priorities.
-By thoroughly assessing these factors, you can make a well-informed decision that ensures your roof coating not only meets but exceeds your expectations, ensuring lasting protection and peace of mind.
+Ultimately, the best roof coating aligns with your environment, budget, and priorities.
+By carefully evaluating these factors, you can make a confident choice that ensures lasting protection, performance, and peace of mind.

 Painting your roof?
 Read our recent article to discover the top-selling roof colours now.